SPDX License List Matching Guidelines

-10.1 Purpose: To avoid a license mismatch merely because the copyright notice (usually found above the actual license text) is different.
+10.1 Purpose: To avoid a license mismatch merely because the copyright notice (usually found above the actual license or exception text) is different.
 The copyright notice is important information to be recorded elsewhere in the SPDX file (see Sec.
 6.7 of the SPDX Specification), but for the purposes of matching a license to the SPDX License List, it should be ignored because it is not part of the substantive license text.

 11. License Name or Title

 11.1 Purpose: To avoid a license mismatch merely because the name or title of the license is different than how the license is usually referred to or different than the SPDX full name.
 This also avoids a mismatch if the title or name of the license is simply not included.

 11.1.1 Guideline: Ignore the license name or title for matching purposes, so long as what ignored is the title only and there is no additional substantive text added here.
 Templates do not include markup for this guideline.

 12. Extraneous Text At the End of a License